plotly/plotly.py-docs/python/bar-charts.md

 fig.show()
 ```

-This example orders the bars by descending value with `categoryorder: 'total descending'`
+This example orders the bar chart by descending value with `categoryorder: 'total descending'`

 ```python
 import plotly.graph_objects as go